KripkesBeard/KripkesBeard.github.io/fragmentssummary.md

 The project is currently in phase 1.
 Phase 1 involves implementing, documenting, and setting up tests for the core logical systems of the library.

-You can find the rendered documentation for the finished projects here:
+You can find the rendered documentation for the finished logics here:

 [Propositional Logic](https://kripkesbeard.github.io/fragments/Semantics-Logic-Propositional.html) |
 [Propositional Modal Logic](https://kripkesbeard.github.io/fragments/Semantics-Logic-PropositionalModal.html) |